BOINC/boinc-policy/Governance.md

     - What was the issue voted on
     - The outcome of the vote
     - Who voted
-  - In the event that the PMC determines a vote is sensitive in nature, then they can vote to not announce the vote publically.
+  - In the event that the PMC determines a vote is sensitive in nature, then they can decide to not announce the vote publicly.
 The PMC is encouraged to do this rarely and with clear justification.

-The PMC Secretary shall be elected for a term of one year.
-They can be re-elected to successive terms.
+The PMC Secretary is appointed by the Chair and ratified by the PMC to serve in this role.
+Another person can be appointed to this position as determined by the PMC Chair.

 #### 2.5.2 PMC Elections
-Any member of the PMC can call for an election of the PMC Chair or Secretary.
-When a member of the PMC calls for an election they must specify that the election is either to immediately replace the current Chair or Secretary or if the newly elected Chair or Secretary will start their term when the current term expires.
+Any member of the PMC can call for an election of the PMC Chair.
+When a member of the PMC calls for an election they must specify that the election is either to immediately replace the current Chair or if the newly elected Chair will start their term when the current term expires.

 Elections shall use the election decision process outlined in [section 5.3.2 Election decisions](#532-election-decisions) below.

 #### 2.5.3 Inactive Removal
 PMC members are expected to remain engaged and connected to the community.
 If they are not, then they cannot effectively act as the advisor and leader to the community as is their role.
-As a result, any member of the PMC that goes for a year without participating in at least one PMC meeting will be subject to removal from the PMC.
+As a result, any member of the PMC that goes for a year without participating in at least one PMC meeting should be considered for removal from the PMC.

-Periodically, the PMC secretary will review who has participated in meetings and will determine if any PMC members have become inactive and call for a vote of their removal from the PMC.
-Whenever this occurs the public listing of PMC members should be updated and the removal should be communicated to the former PMC member as well as shared on the private PMC mailing list.

-The rules for removal shall take effect after July 1st, 2018.

 ### 2.6 Official Record
 The official list of committers, supporters and members of the PMC shall be maintained by the secretary at http://boinc.berkeley.edu/trac/wiki/ProjectGovernance.
 This page shall also clearly list the email address of the PMC public email list with instructions on how someone can subscribe to the list.